-Last updated January 22, 2020
+Last updated 2023-09-25

-We want to help you get the most out of Fastly's edge cloud platform.
+Welcome!
+This guide helps new users like you get started with Fastly's Full-Site Delivery as quickly as possible.
 Whether you run a WordPress site that gets a couple thousand impressions per month or an enterprise web application that receives millions of page views per day, we want to help your websites and apps perform faster, safer, and at global scale.
+We want to help you get the most out of Fastly's Edge Cloud platform.

 Once you've created an account and you're logged in, familiarize yourself with our web interface so you can get more comfortable playing with configuration settings.
-See our guide on web interface controls for more information.
+Consult our guide on web interface controls for more information.

 To take advantage of your configurations, you need to connect your Fastly service to an origin server so we can cache your content.
-You'll sometimes see the origin referred to as a "host" or "backend" server.
+You'll sometimes see the origin referred to as a host or backend server.
 Your origin server is whatever cloud service or web server that contains the content of your website or application.
 Fastly caches the content stored on your origin server at points of presence (POPs) around the world.

 You can add the hostname of your origin server on the Origins page, as shown below.
-See our instructions on connecting to origins for more information.

 Once you've connected your Fastly service to an origin server, you can add your domain name to your service.
 Your domain name is what people type in a web browser to locate you (such as

 www.example.com).
 Don't worry — adding a domain name won't have any impact on your production traffic until you change your DNS records.
-More on that in a bit.

 You can add your domain name on the Domains page, as shown below.
 See our instructions on working with domains for more information.

-We recommend that you don't use apex or second level domains with Fastly.
+We recommend that you don't use apex or second-level domains with Fastly.
 For example, you should use

 www.example.com and not

 After your service is activated, you can start testing.
 Click the Test domain link on the Domains page to check how your website or application loads with Fastly.
-See our testing setup guide for more information.
+See our testing setup details for more information.

 Congratulations!
 You've successfully configured Fastly to cache your content.
 But before you go live, take a look at some other features you can enable.
 After all, you've only just started discovering what Fastly is capable of doing.
 This section provides an overview of some of our most popular features.
 Of course, it's up to you to pick and choose which of these to enable, if any.